 In a few weeks or months, the leaves will begin to grow roots and little baby succulents!
 For a step-by-step guide, head over to my post on How to Propagate Succulents from Leaves.

-Mealybugs: White Cotton-Like Mounds that Spread Quickly
+Mealybugs: White Cotton-Like Pests that Spread Quickly

 Gardening and insects go hand-in-hand, unfortunately!
 When growing succulents, mealybugs are something you want watch out for and deal with right away because this garden pest spreads quickly.